 - While the beef is marinating, bring a medium pot of water to a boil.
 Add the broccoli florets and boil them for 30 seconds to 3 minutes, depending on your preferred tenderness.
 The cook time will also depend on how big the broccoli florets are.
 Once cooked, drain the broccoli and set aside.*We usually boil our broccoli for about 1 minute because we like it more on the crisp side.*

-- Give the prepared stir fry sauce a good stir and add it to the garlic and ginger.
-Heat the sauce until it simmers.
+- Give the prepared stir fry sauce a good stir and add it to the sauteed garlic and ginger.
+Bring the sauce to a simmer while stirring frequently.
 Once the sauce has thickened and looks glossy, add the beef and the broccoli.
 Stir and toss everything together until the beef and the broccoli are well coated in sauce.

 - Transfer the beef and broccoli onto a serving plate and garnish with sesame seeds if you wish.
 Enjoy it while it's hot!

 - Flank steak - Our most preferred choice of beef for beef and broccoli is flank steak.
 But you could also use other cheap cuts like eye round, chuck roast, and skirt.
-However, those cuts of beef may taste a little dry.
+Do note that these cuts will be dry if the beef is overcooked.

 - Freeze the flank steak for easier cutting.
 If you have time, freeze the flank steak until semi frozen so that they're easier to cut.
 Afterwards, do thaw and drain any moisture or blood so the marinade doesn't become too wet and loose.